-Cara joined as the new Joint Chief Executive at Salisbury NHS Foundation Trust, Great Western Hospitals, and Royal United Hospitals Bath and became the Accountable Officer on 1st November 2024 at each of the three Trusts.
+Cara joined as the new Group Chief Executive Officer at Salisbury NHS Foundation Trust, Great Western Hospitals, and Royal United Hospitals Bath and became the Accountable Officer on 1st November 2024 at each of the three Trusts.

 Cara will be well known to many people in Salisbury and South Wiltshire as she served as our CEO from 2017 to 2020.
 Cara is an experienced and empathetic leader who has a reputation for creating a culture whereby staff and patients have an exceptional experience.